nicpalmer/sewedding/README.md

 ### You'll need a server!

-I love terraform, and my current employer don't do a lot of work on the cloud, so I've been itching for a reason to use it again.
-Natrually, it makes sense to use terraform to build my server.
+I love terraform, and my current employer doesn't do a lot of work on the cloud, so I've been itching for a reason to use it again.
+Natrually, it makes sense to use it to build my server.
+I really like Hetzner, because they are crazy cheap and hosted in Europe.

+A CX21 is 2vCPU, 4GB Ram, 40GB Disk and 20TB Throughput (Per Month) for €5.88, which I think is a great price.

+TODO: Add the code for generating SSH-KEYS to the host for better security.

 #### Terraform (main.tf)
 ```